RanvierMUD/docs/docs/coding/attributes.md

     // calculation.
 You may depend on attributes defined in a different bundle.
     requires: ['intellect'],

+    metadata: {
+      // some custom constant we'll use in the formula
+      levelMultiplier: 0.33,
+    },

     // 'fn' is the formula function.
 The function will automatically receive
     // as arguments:
     //   1.
 The character the attribute belongs to